MinchinWeb/minchin.releaser/readme.rst

 - check the configuration
 - confirm all items in the project directory have been added to Git (i.e. that the repo is clean)
+- check that your Readme will render on PyPI
 - sort your import statements
 - vendorize required packages
 - run the test suite